cisco/mindmeld/source/blueprints/home_assistant.rst

 Inspect the configuration
 """""""""""""""""""""""""

 The application configuration file, ``config.py``, at the top level of the home assistant folder, contains custom intent and domain classifier model configurations.
 These are defined as dictionaries named ``DOMAIN_CLASSIFIER_CONFIG`` and ``INTENT_CLASSIFIER_CONFIG``, respectively; other dictionaries include ``ENTITY_RECOGNIZER_CONFIG`` and ``ROLE_CLASSIFIER_CONFIG``.
-If no custom model configuration is added to ``config.py`` file, Workbench uses its default classifier configurations for training and evaluation.
+If no custom model configuration is added to ``config.py`` file, MindMeld uses its default classifier configurations for training and evaluation.
 Here is an example of an intent configuration:

 .. code:: python